-Most Smart TVs now also support a technology called DNLA (which stands for Digital Living Network Alliance) that lets you stream videos, as well as photos and music, from any device running DNLA software.
+Most Smart TVs support a technology called DNLA (which stands for Digital Living Network Alliance).
+This lets you stream videos, as well as photos and music, from any device running DNLA software.
 This software is built into Windows, so it's ideal for streaming videos stored on your PC to your TV.

 What about online streaming services?

-Almost all the media we watch or listen to online – such as YouTube or LoveFilm - is delivered to our devices using streaming technology.
+Almost all the media we watch or listen to online – such as YouTube or Netflix – is delivered to our devices using streaming technology.

-In fact streaming is now so mainstream that many of us rely on it to watch sports broadcasts using apps such as BT Sports Live or to catch up with TV shows using services such as BBC iPlayer.
+In fact streaming is now so mainstream that many of us rely on it to watch sports broadcasts using apps such as BT Sport or to catch up with TV shows using services such as BBC iPlayer.

-There are now also a whole raft of online streaming music services, including Spotify, Napster and Deezer, which give you instant access to a streaming catalogue of millions of tunes stored in the Cloud so you don’t have to store music on your PC or phone.
+There are now also a whole raft of online streaming music services, including Spotify, Napster and Deezer, which give you instant access to a streaming catalogue of millions of tunes stored in the Cloud.
+That way, you don’t have to store music on your PC or phone.

 These streaming services are available through Google Chromecast and the BT YouView box.
 Some are also available through smart TVs' own user interfaces.